-This is a plan through which Eligible Employees of Chapman University and participating employers (collectively referred to as the "University" in this summary), may set money aside for retirement by deferring part of their Earnings on a pre-tax basis into the Plan.
+Eligible Employees of Chapman University and participating employers (collectively referred to as the "University" in this summary), may set money aside for retirement by deferring part of their Pay on a pre-tax basis into the Plan.
 Taxable income is reduced by making contributions to the Plan through payroll withholding.
-All contributions are transferred to "Funding Vehicles" (such as deferred annuities or investment funds), which each Participant designates.
-A list of the current Funding Vehicles that are available under the Plan may be obtained from the Plan Administrator.
+All contributions are transferred to the Fund Sponsor(s) (such as deferred annuities or investment funds), which each Participant designates.
+A list of the current Fund Sponsors that are available under the Plan may be found in the Basic Plan Information section of this Plan summary.
+A percentage of the contribution you make under this Plan may be matched under the Chapman University Defined Contribution Retirement Plan (the "DC Plan")